 mmhmm should work with any web-based app running in Chrome or Firefox.
 After installing mmhmm, you may need to restart your browser for it to recognize mmhmm as a selectable camera input.

-This guide is also for apps like MS Teams and Cisco WebEx, apps that both are compatible with mmhmm in their web-based apps and not in their native apps at this time.
+This guide is also for platforms like MS Teams and Cisco Webex web apps since the desktop versions of these platforms are not yet compatible with mmhmm at this time.